2023-2024 Learning Collaboratives

 Benefits of joining this learning collaborative include:

-- Customized training for staff on accurate identification, classification, and reporting of your Ag worker population in UDS.
+- Customized training for staff on accurate identification, registration, and reporting of your Ag worker population in UDS.

-- Development and implementation support of a Migrant Health Action Plan to assist you in achieving your health center’s increase access goals.
+- Development and implementation support of a Migrant Health Action Plan to assist you in achieving your health center’s goals to better identify, reach and serve the Ag worker population in your services area.

 - Peer to peer exchange of strategies and promising practices with colleagues throughout the U.S. through participation in virtual learning sessions.